techinems/slack-integrations/README.md

 This integration was the origin on this entire project.
 AIR provides [IamResponding](https://iamresponding.com/v3/Pages/Default.aspx)-type functionality for free and within a Slack team.
 It utilizes Slack's [bot users API](https://api.slack.com/bot-users) to post an [interactive message](https://api.slack.com/interactive-messages) when a call is dispatched.

 This interactive message posts some information about the call and queries channel members if they're responding or not.
-It the posts for the channel to see each person's status.
+It then posts each person's response for the channel to see.

 Here's how a dispatch looks in Slack—with a few people who responded to the call:
 <img src="https://i.imgur.com/qAL5Szl.png" width="500">